MicAu/ProcessingAllTheWayDown/README.md

 	* Concept of input->black box->output
 * Evaluate critically how student solutions and existing information systems and policies, take account of future risks and sustainability and provide opportunities for innovation and enterprise (ACTDIP042)
 	* Resilience to change (scalability, maintainability)
+* Plan and manage projects using an iterative and collaborative approach, identifying risks and considering safety and sustainability (ACTDIP044 - Scootle )
+	* Prototyping?
+Team based project.